rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 Such an entity would not break consensus rules
- (being honest and good intentioned), but for their own survival would centralize mining, ignoring blocks from other miners, controlling the mempool and transaction fees.
+ (being honest and good intentioned), but for their own survival would ignore blocks from other miners, controlling the mempool and transaction fees.
 With this level of control,
  such a good intentioned